trex-paxos/trex-paxos-jvm/README.md

 3. The leader selects the `V` that was with the highest `N` value from a majority of responses
 4. the leader sends fresh `accept(S,N,V)` messages with selected commands using its own `N`

 Again, whenever a node receives either a `prepare` or `accept` message  protocol message with a higher `N` that it replies to positively, it has promised to reject any further protocol messages with a lower `N`.
-This

-Whatever value at a given slot is held by a majority of nodes it can not not change value.
-The leader listens to the response messages of followers and learns which value has been fixed.
-It can then send a short `commit(S,N)` message to let the other nodes know.
-This is not covered in the original papers but is a standard optimisation known as a Paxos "phase 3" message.
-We do not need to send it in a separate network packet.
-It can piggyback at the front of the network packet of the next `accept` message.

-When each node learns that slot `s` is fixed, it will  up-call the command value `V` to the host application.
-This will be an application-specific callback that can do whatever the host application desires.
-The point is that every node will up-call the same command values in the same order.
-Nodes will ignore any messages that are less than or equal to the highest slot index it has learnt has been fixed.

-This library uses messages similar to the following code to allow nodes to learn about which commands are fixed in slots:
+This library uses code similar to the following for the `prepare` message and its acknowledgement:

 ```java
 public record Prepare( long logIndex,